Azure/azure-functions-ux/server/src/quickstart/coretoolsDirectPublish-custom-v2.md

 To publish your Functions project into Azure, enter the following command:

-<MarkdownHighlighter>func azure functionapp publish {functionAppName} --no-build --force</MarkdownHighlighter>
+<MarkdownHighlighter>func azure functionapp publish {functionAppName}</MarkdownHighlighter>

 You may be prompted to sign into Azure.
 Follow the onscreen instructions.
-The actual command may depend on the language used to build your custom handler.